-South Korea differs from the states in ways that range from awesome to mind boggling.
+South Korea differs from the USA in ways that range from awesome to mind boggling.

 Here are all the things you might find amusing as an American moving to Korea.